Mumbai — overview

 Dharavi

 One of Asia’s largest urban settlements in central Mumbai, with a significant manufacturing economy — leather goods, pottery, recycling, garment production, and food processing.
-Several organized walking tours operate through Dharavi run by community-based operators.
+Several organized walking tours operate through Dharavi.

 Timing: Varies by tours — book through a community-based operator